 Few American presidents are even mentioned in the new Standards; entrepreneurs and even civil rights heroes are also mostly absent.
 Their stories of hard work, overcoming challenges, and seeing their vision change the nation have inspired many students over the years, but those stories disappear from the new Standards.

 The Standards regularly confuse good intentions with outcome.
-In discussing the Great Society reforms of the 1960s, for example, the Standards praise liberals for good intentions in wanting to help people: “Liberalism reached its zenith with Lyndon Johnson’s Great Society efforts to use federal power to end racial discrimination, eliminate poverty, and address other social issues while attacking communism abroad.”
+In discussing the Great Society reforms of the 1960s, for example, the Standards praise Progressives for good intentions in wanting to help people: “Liberalism reached its zenith with Lyndon Johnson’s Great Society efforts to use federal power to end racial discrimination, eliminate poverty, and address other social issues while attacking communism abroad.”

 What the Standards don’t tell students is that the Great Society largely failed because its programs created perverse incentives.
 In the 1960s, under Aid to Families with Dependent Children (AFDC), unwed mothers were given incentives to have children out of wedlock.
 Payments for each child out of wedlock increased, Medicaid benefits were added, food stamps and rent subsidies were tossed in, and the King vs. Smith Supreme Court decision allowed these benefits to continue even if boyfriends lived with the unwed mother.

-The intentions of the liberal reformers were good, but poverty often increased after the 1960s in part because millions of new babies–black, white, and Latino–were being born into fatherless homes.
+The intentions of the Progressive reformers were good, but poverty often increased after the 1960s in part because millions of new babies–black, white, and Latino–were being born into fatherless homes.
 Research has strongly shown that children born into intact families have much higher rates of success and happiness in life than those children born into one-parent households.
 The Great Society, with its good intentions, weakened the family structure and often did more harm than good.